ariary/TrojanSourceFinder/README.md

 ```

 ### Detect only in text file
-*> Source code is likely an text file. it could help to rule out false positives*
+*> Source code files are likely text files.
+Withdraw them for scan could help to rule out false positives*

 ```shell
 tsfinder -t [path]
 ```
+Add `-v` help to see which file has been skipped by scan.

 ### Go further *(Homoglyph)*